jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     duration

-  and the terminal shows a NameError_ since the name is not defined
+  and the terminal shows a NameError_

   .. code-block:: python